 Note: This blog post is from 2010.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.If you have any reason to look at large files (especially log files) on Windows, don't use NotePad (it doesn't like large files)!
+And I may revise the content as necessary.If you have any reason to look at large files (especially log files) on Windows, don't use NotePad (it doesn't like large files)!
 Sure, you can perhaps use WordPad, or you may be using a favored editor like TextPad, UltraEdit, NotePad++, and so on.
 But those are editors: they generally presume you want to change the file.

 If you just want to look at a file, there's a great free tool to do it: UniversalViewer.